 Clouded Archer fish: Also known as the Zebra Archer fish, these fish are rare in the aquarium trade, largely because they tend to be more on the expensive side.
 They are peaceful and can survive easily in a community setting, growing to about four inches in length and sporting elegant gold-colored bodies.

-Largescale Archer fish: Also known as the seven-spot archer fish, these variety grows to an impressive eight inches in length.
-It has a sooty color with dark-colored blotches, and has an extra dorsal spine.
+Largescale Archer fish: Also known as the seven-spot archer fish, this variety grows to an impressive eight inches in length.
+It has a sooty color with dark-colored blotches and has an extra dorsal spine.

 Banded Archer fish: Sporting black vertical bands over silver bodies, these fish grow to about six inches and length and can live up to ten years in captivity.
 They should not be kept with species that are small enough for them to eat.
 This is true of all archer fish, but particularly of the banded archer fish, which grows a bit larger and tends to be slightly more aggressive than other subspecies.

 Kimberley Archer fish: Also known as the Western Archer fish, this fish is endemic to Australia, and grows up to six inches in length.
 It has an almost mystical silvery-white color with black markings.
-Unlike other archer fish, which prefer more brackish environments, this subspecies likes deep freshwater pools and somewhat cooler temperatures.
+Unlike other archer fish, which prefer more brackish environments, these subspecies like deep freshwater pools and somewhat cooler temperatures.

 Primitive Archer fish: This archer fish is found in Australia as well as Indonesia and Papua New Guinea.
 Growing up to six inches in length on average, it has a silver-tan color with no bars or spots.